BAkinmarin/the-cleaning-hack-calculator/README.md

 > Project created in line with course content and within project 3 scope.

 ### Stack Overflow
-> Used to review my own code to ensure simplicity where possible.
+> Used to review my own code to ensure simplicity where possible, and to navigate complexity where unavoidable.

+### Medium
+> Online publishing platform with distraction-free access to insightful articles by other Software Developers on specific topics.

 ### Youtube
 > One of the most accessible learning platforms with a global reach.
 Very useful in broadening my approach to coding, providing insights into coding concepts from different perspectives.